linode/docs/docs/guides/tools-reference/tools/how-to-write-neovim-plugin/index.md

 command! -nargs=0 CompleteTodo lua require("example-plugin").complete_todo()
 {{< /file >}}

-And that is all the Vim script code this plugin requires.
+The `example-plugin.vim` file contains all the Vim script code this plugin requires.

 #### Lua Component

 This example splits the Lua functionality between three files.
 An `init.lua` file handles the routing, while two other files implement two different categories of functions.
 The approach is meant to give you an idea of how you could structure your plugin's Lua code to help make it more maintainable.

-1. Create an `init.lua` file in the `lua/example-plugin` directory, and give it the contents shown below.
-You can also find the file's contents [here](example-plugin/lua/example-plugin/init.lua).
+1. Create an `init.lua` file in the `lua/example-plugin` directory, and add the contents shown below.

     {{< file "lua/example-plugin/init.lua" lua >}}
 -- Imports the plugin's additional Lua modules.